Are you interested to write for Faith Today? Find out what we're looking for.

-Payment is made within six weeks of the acceptance of a publishable story and the submission of contact information for all research sources.
+Payment is made within six weeks of the acceptance of a publishable story and the submission of contact information for all major research sources.
 Two copies of the issue in which the author's article appears will be provided for the author.
 HST/GST (Harmonized/Goods and Services Tax), where charged, are paid in addition to rates.
 Writers who charge these taxes should invoice us.

 We often require writers to submit more than one draft of an article, and payment will only be requisitioned after production of a final draft by the writer and approval by an FT editor.